Economy of Second Life: Acts of Linden

 Linden Lab, as the actual owner of all the software and server-side hardware that makes up Second Life, has the ultimate authority to change all aspects of the world, from the economy to the physics to the terms-of-service.

 Changes made or proposed by Linden Lab are thus far-reaching and can lead to unexpected results.
 Some changes have created new markets, but also have on occasion destroyed or removed the value of existing ones, or inadvertently given a market leader at a particular time unique advantages that entrench them as a market leader in the future.
-Some say that unless this power is very tightly controlled and transparent, the Linden economy is unlikely to attract very large investment.

 One example is InfoNet, an in-world newspaper and information delivery service run on a for-profit basis, and formerly of limited effectiveness due to a limited range of access points (true of many such systems in SL).
 When the old concept of "telehubs" was removed from the game, Linden Lab replaced them with "InfoHubs", each of which included an InfoNet access point which was hosted for free on system-owned land; it also placed InfoNet access points in the Welcome Areas where new users arrive, where no user is normally permitted to leave business-related objects.
-This gived InfoNet an instant and substantial advantage.
+This gave InfoNet an instant and substantial advantage.